cmda-bt/pt-course-20-21/week-1.md

 4. Read the [_Starting an Open Source Project_][os] and [_The Legal Side of Open Source_][legal].

 > 💡[_Commit early and often_][commit].
 After you are done with even the smallest changes, get yourself into the habbit of making _small commits_.
 It's very common to commit ~5/6 times a day instead of _one large_ commit at the end of each day.
+>
+> 💡In October 2020 GitHub [changed the default branch name][branch] for new repositories from _master_ to `main`.
+Some resources and tutorials might still use the term _master_.
+They are interchangeable but remember, the current default is `main`.

 #### Assignment